How Corn Mazes are Made - A Collection of Corn Maze Videos

 • Creepy sounds: The maze would be filled with creepy sounds, such as footsteps, laughter, and whispers, to unnerve visitors and make them feel like they are being watched.

 • Unexpected surprises: The maze would be full of unexpected surprises, such as jumping out scares and strobe lights, to startle visitors and make them feel unsafe.
+Standard really for haunted houses.

 • Sense of danger: The maze would be designed to create a sense of danger in visitors, making them feel like they could be harmed at any moment.

 • Cryptic Symbols: Imagine a dark maze covered in writing scratched onto the walls from people who didn’t make it out.
 The eye of providence.
 Secret codes.
 Things written in old languages.
+A group of people that appear to be a cult performing a ceremony.

 • Clowns.
 Enough said.